Personal data

 - where processing is necessary for the provision of counselling (Schedule 1, Part 2, section 17, DPA 2018)

-- where processing is necessary for the safeguarding of children and individuals at risk (Schedule 1, Part 2, section 18, DPA 2018)
+- where processing is necessary for the safeguarding of children and individuals at risk (Schedule 1, Part 2, section 18, DPA 2018) (we use your sensitive information to protect children or vulnerable adults from harm)

 - where processing is necessary for legal claims (Schedule 1, Part 3, section 33, DPA 2018)